ngtuan90/pygame/README.md

 # pygame
-small game written in python with pygame
+small games written in python with pygame
++ PyShooter: Simple and Funny Shooter Game.